New South Wales federal redistribution

 Comments on objections referring to this matter: COB170 – NSW Labor, COB181 – Conor Magee, COB231 – Anonymous 29

-To address these factors, and incorporate existing communities of interest between adjoining localities, the Redistribution Committee proposed a series of changes to the boundaries of these five electoral divisions, including moving all or parts of the localities of Brighton-Le-Sands, Kyeemagh, Monterey, Ramsgate Beach and Rockdale from the existing Divisions of Barton and Cook to the proposed Division of Kingsford Smith, in recognition of their strong transport link along the Grand Parade.
+To address these factors, and incorporate existing communities of interest between adjoining localities, the Redistribution Committee proposed a series of changes to the boundaries of these five electorates, including moving all or parts of the localities of Brighton-Le-Sands, Kyeemagh, Monterey, Ramsgate Beach and Rockdale from the existing Divisions of Barton and Cook to the proposed Division of Kingsford Smith, in recognition of their strong transport link along the Grand Parade.

 Ideas in objections and comments on objections: The main focus in objections to the proposed redistribution was against:

-Submissions raised several arguments, including the perception that the location of the Cooks River, Botany Bay and Sydney Airport placed a geographical constraint on there being a cohesive electoral division, and that the Bayside Council was not a strong indicator of a shared community of interest across these localities and electors.
+Submissions raised several arguments, including the perception that the location of the Cooks River, Botany Bay and Sydney Airport placed a geographical constraint on there being a cohesive electorate, and that the Bayside Council was not a strong indicator of a shared community of interest across these localities and electors.
 Submissions argued that these localities should instead be placed in the proposed Division of Barton, due to a shared community of interest with adjoining localities.
 To enable this, submissions tended to the view that the proposed Division of Kingsford Smith should instead gain electors from the Divisions of Sydney and/or Wentworth, with a series of compensatory changes made to one of more of the proposed Divisions of Barton, Grayndler, Sydney and Wentworth.

-Augmented Electoral Commission's conclusions: The augmented Electoral Commission observed that a variety of alternative electoral division boundaries were proposed to accommodate the re-location of the localities of Kyeemagh, Brighton-Le-Sands, Monterey and Ramsgate Beach.
+Augmented Electoral Commission's conclusions: The augmented Electoral Commission observed that a variety of alternative electorate boundaries were proposed to accommodate the re-location of the localities of Kyeemagh, Brighton-Le-Sands, Monterey and Ramsgate Beach.
 Many of these alternatives did not meet the numerical constraints of the Electoral Act, or left the exact nature of the necessary changes to the augmented Electoral Commission to decide.

 Some of the submissions that did result in meeting the numerical requirements of the Electoral Act only did so by advocating a series of consequential changes advancing as far west as the locality of Liverpool in the proposed Division of Fowler.
-Many submissions also split established and clear communities of interest across multiple proposed electoral divisions, such as the Green Square precinct between the proposed Divisions of Kingsford Smith and Sydney.
+Many submissions also split established and clear communities of interest across multiple proposed electorates, such as the Green Square precinct between the proposed Divisions of Kingsford Smith and Sydney.

 The augmented Electoral Commission concluded that: